awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

  **Replaces legacy documents:**
 + **None**

-For more information about the **AWS\-RunPatchBaselineAssociation** SSM document, see [About the SSM Document AWS\-RunPatchBaselineAssociation](patch-manager-about-aws-runpatchbaselineassociation.md)\.
+For more information about the **AWS\-RunPatchBaselineAssociation** SSM document, see [About the AWS\-RunPatchBaselineAssociation SSM document ](patch-manager-about-aws-runpatchbaselineassociation.md)\.

+### AWS\-RunPatchBaselineWithHooks<a name="patch-manager-ssm-documents-recommended-AWS-RunPatchBaselineAssociation"></a>

+Installs patches on your instances or scans instances to determine whether any qualified patches are missing, with optional hooks you can use to run SSM documents at three points during the patching cycle\.
+Available in all commercial AWS Regions\.

+**AWS\-RunPatchBaselineWithHooks** differs from **AWS\-RunPatchBaseline** in its Install operation\.

+**AWS\-RunPatchBaselineWithHooks** supports lifecycle hooks that run at designated points during instance patching\.
+Because patch installations sometimes require instances to reboot, the patching operation is divided into two events, for a total of three hooks that support custom functionality\.
+The first hook is before the `Install with NoReboot` operation\.
+The second hook is after the `Install with NoReboot` operation\.
+The third hook is available after the reboot of the instance\.

+ **Replaces legacy documents:**
++ **None**

+For more information about the **AWS\-RunPatchBaselineWithHooks** SSM document, see [About the AWS\-RunPatchBaselineWithHooks SSM document](patch-manager-about-aws-runpatchbaselinewithhooks.md)\.

 ## Legacy SSM documents for patching instances<a name="patch-manager-ssm-documents-legacy"></a>

 The following four SSM documents are still available for use in your patching operations in some AWS Regions\.
 However, they might be deprecated in the future, so we do not recommend their use\.
-Instead, use the documents described in [ SSM documents recommended for patching instances](#patch-manager-ssm-documents-recommended)\.
+Instead, use the documents described in [SSM documents recommended for patching instances](#patch-manager-ssm-documents-recommended)\.

 **Topics**
 + [AWS\-ApplyPatchBaseline](#patch-manager-ssm-documents-legacy-AWS-ApplyPatchBaseline)